-Location Server UE: A UE offering location server functionality in lieu of LMF, for Sidelink Positioning and Ranging over Sidelink.
-It interacts with a Target UE, Reference UEs, Assistant UE and Located UEs as necessary in order to calculate the location of the Target UE.
+SL Positioning Server UE: A UE offering location calculation, for Sidelink Positioning and Ranging based service.
+It interacts with other UEsover PC5 as necessary in order to calculate the location of the Target UE.
+Target UE or SL Reference UE can act as SL Positioning Server UE if location calculation is supported.